PhpGt/Input/README.md

 + "do" callback functions - hook up callbacks to button presses (implemented automatically in WebEngine applications).
 + "when" triggers - execute callbacks when certain user input is present.
 + `FileUploadInputData` class for easy file uploads, including functions such as `moveTo()`, `getOriginalName()`, etc.
++ Coming soon: working with huge files by streaming them to PHP, efficiently managing memory in the process.

 [tsg]: https://php.gt/typesafegetter